kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Great work did not come from good intentions.
 (Do I sound like a motivational speaker yet?)

 In programming, it is often considered bad practice to prepare variables (pieces of text or numbers) for later use when you can also create them ‘on the go.’
 It can be faster, or easier to understand for others to read.
 Now I always prepare for things, and often don’t finish them.
 I like to create stuff, I do not like to deal with the results.
 This is the lazy, uncaring part of me that is also writing this thesis.
 This part likes to procrastinate and always finds the next interesting thing.
 And it does make a lot of nice discoveries.
-And it is in essence the explorer part of me that got me interested in researching.
+And it is in essence the explorer part of me that got me interested in research.
 And when you ask this part a question in a tone that he doesn’t like, for example; ‘hey, do you have the research question somewhere?’ *worried tone*, this part says that it might have it, yes, just let me read one more page.
 This one finds all the good resources but never registers them.
 But then again, if it did, I would probably be a hoarder.

-One more page was always a joke in my family.
+_One more page_ was always a joke in my family.
 I would be reading a book in bed before going to sleep and my parents would come to tell me to go to sleep and I would say ‘one more page’ and keep reading.

 After reading that one page, there was me writing myself deeply into shit, with no ways out but two.